Gulf of Bothnia

 Satellite image of Fennoscandia in winter.
 The northern part of the Gulf of Bothnia, the Bothnian Bay, is covered with sea ice.

-The Gulf of Bothnia (/ˈbɒθniə/, Bottniska viken, Finnish and Pohjanlahti) is divided into the Bothnian Bay, the (North) Kvarken and the Bothnian Sea, and it is the northernmost arm of the Baltic Sea, between Finland's west coast (Ostrobothnia (East Bothnia)) and the northern part of Sweden's east coast (Västerbotten (Westrobothnia, West Bothnia) and Norrbotten (North Bothnia)).
+The Gulf of Bothnia (/ˈbɒθniə/, Bottniska viken, Finnish and Pohjanlahti) is the northernmost arm of the Baltic Sea, between Finland's west coast (Ostrobothnia (East Bothnia)) and the northern part of Sweden's east coast (Västerbotten (Westrobothnia, West Bothnia) and Norrbotten (North Bothnia)).
+It is divided into the Bothnian Bay, the (North) Kvarken and the Bothnian Sea.
 In the south of the gulf lies Åland, between the Sea of Åland and the Archipelago Sea.

 Name

 Bothnia is a latinization.
 The Swedish name Bottenviken was originally just botn(en), with botn being Old Norse for "gulf" or "bay", which is also the meaning of the second element vik.

 The name botn was applied to the Gulf of Bothnia as Helsingjabotn in Old Norse, after Hälsingland, which at the time referred to the coastland west of the gulf.
-Later, botten was applied to the regions of Västerbotten on the western side and Österbotten on the eastern side ('West Bottom' and 'East Bottom').
+Later, botten was applied to the regions of Västerbotten on the western side, Norrbotten the northern side, and Österbotten on the eastern side ('West Bottom' and 'East Bottom').
 The Finnish name of Österbotten, Pohjanmaa (maa, meaning 'land'), hint as to the meaning in both languages: the meaning of pohja includes both 'bottom' and 'north'.
 Pohja is the base word for north, pohjoinen, with an adjectival suffix added.

 Botn/botten is cognate with the English word bottom, and it might be part of a general north European distinction of lowlands, as opposed to highlands, such as the Netherlandic region, Samogitia (Lithuanian), and Sambia (Russia).

 Julius Pokorny gives the extended Proto-Indo-European root as *bhudh-m(e)n with a *bhudh-no- variant, from which the Latin fundus, as in fundament, is derived.
 The original meaning of English north, from Proto-Indo-European *ner- 'under', indicates an original sense of 'lowlands' for bottomlands.
 On the other hand, by north the classical authors usually meant 'outermost', as the northern lands were outermost to them.
 In Saami, the cardinal directions were named according to the different parts of the typical tent used by this nomadic people.
 The door of the tent was traditionally pointed south, in the most sunny direction, and the bottom of the tent would be aligned with the north.
 Thus the origin of the word pohja in its use as 'north'.
 According to Elias Lönnrot, north was viewed as the bottom direction because the lowest point of the sun's path is there.